anshu189/gtrack/docs/GTrak – Product Requirements Document (PRD).md

 The architecture should comfortably support:

-1000+ Foods
+- 1000+ Foods

-10+ Years of History
+- 10+ Years of History

-Thousands of Daily Logs
+- Thousands of Daily Logs

-Unlimited Custom Foods

 Future modules should not require rewriting existing ones.